mayanklonkar/Shape-Tracing-with-Robotic-Arm/README.md

 - Used the two equations obtained from Forward kinematics and third equation regarding the orientation of the end effector.
 - Initial guesses were made for theta1, theta2, and theta3.
-- Using a first-guess calculation and the Newton-Raphson equation, the function value matrix and Jacobian matrix were obtained and hence obtaining joint angle values for a specific coordinate.
+- Using appropriate first guess and the Newton-Raphson equation, the function value matrix and Jacobian matrix were obtained and hence obtaining joint angle values for a specific coordinate.

- Following are the results we obtained-
+ Following are the results we obtained

    <p float="left">
   <image src="https://user-images.githubusercontent.com/108993449/197811121-ad1f64e9-3854-4908-a465-049475868b55.png" width="350" height="300" />